sourcerer-mike/wp-comfort/CONTRIBUTE.md

 Migration is only guaranteed from one specific minor version.

 - Doc: There should be an API documentation.
+- PHPMD should not have any errors.
-- PHPUnit: Code Coverage should be over 90% in Methods and Lines.
+- PHPUnit Code Coverage should be over 90% in Methods and Lines.

 And everything from minor releases.